yutakang/yutakang.github.io/index.markdown

 ---
 layout: default
-title: Home
+title: United Reasoning
 ---
-# Welcome to My Website
+# Welcome to the Website of United Reasoning

-This is the content of my homepage.
+This page is stil under construction.